Agrium (AGU) Q3 2017 Results - Earnings Call Transcript

 Oliver Rowe - Scotia Capital, Inc.

 It's Oliver Rowe on for Ben.
 Thanks for taking my question.
-On nitrogen, we've seen a big Indian tender get cancelled and some restarts in Europe, as well as some more production coming on in the U.S. and summer (14:58) producers have an outlook for a volatile pricing in the coming quarters.
+On nitrogen, we've seen a big Indian tender get cancelled and some restarts in Europe, as well as some more production coming on in the U.S. and several producers have an outlook for a volatile pricing in the coming quarters.
 So, what's underpinning your view for tightness into spring 2018?
 And I guess, further to that, do you see urea trading on Chinese economics through spring?

 Charles V. Magro - Agrium, Inc.